lemmensangeloucll/Data-Groep-02/3-Create database.md

     ON DELETE NO ACTION
     ON UPDATE NO ACTION
     );
+grant all on table reservaties TO "r0797739";
+grant all on table reservaties TO "r0753029";
+grant all on table reservaties TO "r0795520";

 CREATE TABLE IF NOT EXISTS arrangement ( id INT NOT NULL,